hmellahi/TwitMate/README.md

 - **Feed:**
   - Implemented a Virtual List to optimize the rendering of feed posts.
+- **General:**
   - Utilized Cloudnify for optimized image uploading and loading.
-- **General:**
   - Leveraged Server-Side Rendering (SSR) for efficient page rendering.
-  - Used Lazy loading to reduce the bundle size
+  - Used lazy loading to reduce the bundle size.
+  - Loaded third-party libraries using a service worker (Party Town).
+  - Compressed images before uploading them. (on new post creation)
+  - Loaded images with the appropriate size depending on the screen size.
 - **Nginx:**
   - Used brotli to compress assets
-  - Enabled http2

 ### Security Concerns